-HONOURING THE BUFFALO: A Plains Cree Legend told to Judith Silverthorne by Elder Ray Lavallee and illustrated by Mike Keepness.
+HONOURING THE BUFFALO: A Plains Cree Legend told to Judith Silverthorne by Storyteller and Wisdom Keeper Ray Lavallee, illustrated by Mike Keepness.

 You may also hear this in French: French version

 Cree name of the Book: Ēwako ōma ohci paskwāwi-mostos kā-kistēyimiht: nēhiyaw-ācimowin

 Shortened version of the Cree name first used: